muyunluan/MovieTunnel/README.md

 - Integrate code from an external support library (Retrofit, Picasso libs)
 - Define a database schema; include tables, fields, and indices
 - Create an application-private database file (SharedPreference)
+- Create persistent preference data from user input
+- Toggle application logic based on preference values (onSharedPreferenceChanged)
 - Construct database queries returning single results (SQLite)
 - Construct database queries returning multiple results
 - Insert new items into a database
 - Update or delete existing items in a database
+- Expose a database to other applications via Content Provider